-Completing a four-course Career Cluster is a graduation requirement for Cabarrus County Schools.
+Completing a Career Cluster/Pathway is a graduation requirement for Cabarrus County Schools.
 Ideally, a Career Cluster helps a student to explore and investigate potential careers which may fit their life plans.
 Career Clusters identify pathways from secondary school to two- and four-year colleges, graduate school, and the workplace, so students can link what they learn in school and what they can do in the future.
-Career Clusters allow students to access a nationwide framework to help them better analyze their long- and short-term career goals, plan what to take in high school to begin to move toward those goals, and implement strategies for further education and work experience that will prepare them for high-skill, high-wage, high-demand careers in the 21st Century.
+Career Clusters allow students to access a nationwide framework to help them better analyze their long and short-term career goals, plan what to take in high school to begin to move toward those goals, and implement strategies for further education and work experience that will prepare them for high-skill, high-wage, high-demand careers in the 21st Century.

 The States' Career Clusters Framework for Lifelong Learning